Our Core Values

 Five Issues That Are Having a Major Impact on The Lives of Every Delawarean

-It’s your voice and your choice
+It’s your voice and your future

 AFFORDABLE POWER FOR OUR HOMES